 The following are videos to compare the actual usage of different password services, mainly on Android, but also also Windows.
 Android Oreo made it a more seamless task (?) by introducing the Autofill Service API:

-I've tried out several password managers, but I settled on the following combination:
+I've tried out several password managers, but I settled on Keepass family, which includes a hodge-podge of compatible software developed by different parties:

 Keepass, Keepasshtml, PassIFox, and Keepass2Android

 Keepass and Keepass2Android sync with each other over NextCloud (which I added on my web hosting server) instead of Google Drive shown in the video above.

 As I mentioned earlier, the most seamless is the browser's own autofill.
 Keepasshttp+Passifox make use of the browser's autofill infrastructure.
 On Kiwi web browser, I don't have this, so I will use Keepass2Android to gradually populate the browser's own autofill as I log into sites I use.
 If only I could import into the browser directly, this wouldn't be necessary.

 Samsung pass automatically logs you in when it sees the username and password fields.
 I actually don't prefer this, as it may interrupt what I'm currently reading.
 There was no setting to disable this in Samsung Pass.
 The auto-fill feature of most web browsers suits me, in that it waits for me to click to log in.

 Dashlane says it only works with certain web browsers, but to my surprise, all of Dashlane, Lastpass, and Keepass2Android have been working with Kiwi (Update: Keepass2Android isn't working now, on any browser, and I'm not sure why.
 Now I doubt what I wrote before.).
 Dashlane has the most elegant interface, and Lastpass can be annoying if you are near a login but don't want to log in.
 Dashlane has a Password Changer feature that I hope will work as promised, along with their export feature.

 More about setting up on Android here.